Nationals ready to take the field in defense of title

 Another problem Mattingly said he needs to solve: When he wears a mask, his glasses keep fogging.

-The Milwaukee Brewers had Ryan Braun penciled into their lineup Wednesday night as the designated hitter in an exhibition game against the Chicago White Sox.
+The Milwaukee Brewers had Ryan Braun in their lineup Wednesday night as the designated hitter in an exhibition game against the Chicago White Sox.

 Braun had missed recent intrasquad games, raising concerns about his availability for the season opener Friday against the Chicago Cubs at Wrigley Field.
 Braun and the Brewers were more confident Wednesday about his potential to be ready for that game.